Managing Large Odontogenic Cysts; Decompression or Marsupialization Technique

-In this third of a 4 part series, Dr. Dennis Tarnow shares insights into new trends, developments and controversies in implant dentsitry.
+In this fourth of a 4 part series, Dr. Dennis Tarnow shares insights into new trends, developments and controversies in implant dentsitry.
 In this section, Dr. Tarnow discusses important topics related to implantitis, the gap, one-abutment/one-time, implant surfaces and design to name just a few.

 Immediate Placement of Dental Implants in the Esthetic Zone: A Systematic Review and Pooled Analysis

 Research interest on immediate placement

 of dental implants has shifted from implant survival toward

 optimal preservation of soft and hard tissues.
 The aim of

 this study is to systematically assess the condition of implant survival, peri-implant hard and soft tissue changes, esthetic outcome, and patient satisfaction of immediately placed single- tooth implants in the esthetic zone.
 A pooled analysis was performed to identify factors associated with survival and peri-implant tissue changes after immediate implant placement.
 Immediate placement with immediate provisionalization of dental implants in the esthetic zone results in excellent short-term treatment outcome in terms of implant survival and minimal change of peri-implant soft and

 Diameter Selection of Implants Placed in Extraction Sockets: A New Approach

 Implant placement in extraction sockets is considered a daunting challenge